RecoilGaming/GDC-Template/README.md

 │  ├─ Environment - Objects related to the world and environment │  ├─ Resources - https://docs.godotengine.org/en/stable/classes/class_resource.html#class-resource
 │  └─ UI - Game menus and their elements
-└─ %Templates - Folder for all template projects
+└─ %Resources - Folder for all project resources / templates
 ```